 Globally, 67% say that transgender people face at least a fair amount of discrimination, compared with 19% who say they face little or no discrimination.
 Perceptions of discrimination are highest in Spanish and Portuguese-speaking countries, and lowest in Switzerland, Germany, and Japan.
-63% of New Zealanders believe transgender people face at least a fair amount of discrimination.

 Majorities in each of the 30 countries surveyed (76% on average) agree that transgender people should be protected from discrimination in employment, housing, and access to businesses such as restaurants and stores.
-New Zealand is one of the countries with the highest level of agreement at 80%.

-Other measures receive more mixed support and NZ is closer to the global average on many of them.
-On average, 60% agree that transgender teenagers should be allowed to receive gender-affirming care, such as counseling and hormone replacement treatment, with parental consent (59% in NZ); 55% agree that transgender people should be allowed to use single-sex facilities, such as public restrooms, that correspond to their gender (also 55% in NZ); 53% agree that government-issued documents such as passports should have options other than "male" and "female" for people who do not identify as either (54% in NZ); and 47% agree that health insurance systems should cover the costs of gender transition no differently than the costs of other medical procedures (39% in NZ).
+Other measures receive more mixed support: on average, 60% agree that transgender teenagers should be allowed to receive gender-affirming care, such as counseling and hormone replacement treatment, with parental consent; 55% agree that transgender people should be allowed to use single-sex facilities, such as public restrooms, that correspond to their gender; 53% agree that government-issued documents such as passports should have options other than "male" and "female" for people who do not identify as either; and 47% agree that health insurance systems should cover the costs of gender transition no differently than the costs of other medical procedures.